mctiger/bow-and-arrow/README.md

 ```

 ## Commands :
-* right button to armed
+* right mouse button to armed
-* maintain left button to stand
+* maintain left mouse button to stand
-* release left button to launch the arrow
+* release left mouse button to launch the arrow
 * 'space' key to pause the game
 * 'q' key to quit the game